 In 1998 – as the first Pole – he was awarded the Charlemagne Prize, Europe’s most prestigious award for contribution to peace and unity in Europe.
 He was an architect of the Polish re-unification with Europe and the rebirth of European unity symbolised by Poland’s accession to the European Union on 1 May 2004.

-From 18 December 2000 to 14 October 2001, he served as Chairman of the Freedom Union party (Unia Wolnosci), from which he resigned after losing the parliamentary elections.
-From 2002, he sat on the National Council for European Integration.
+From 18 December 2000 to 14 October 2001, he served as Chairman of the Freedom Union party (Unia Wolności), from which he resigned after losing the parliamentary elections.
+From 2002, he was seated in the National Council for European Integration.

 In 2001, he was a member of the Group of Wise Men on the Future of Europe set up by Belgian Prime Minister Guy Verhofstadt.
 Other members of the Group included former President of the European Commission Jacques Delors, former Italian Prime Minister Guliano Amato, former Belgian Prime Minister Jean-Luc Dehaene and advisor to the British Prime Minister David Miliband.

-In 2002, he was awarded the Order of the White Eagle by the President of the Republic of Poland, Aleksander Kwasniewski, in recognition of his “distinguished services to the Republic of Poland and, in particular, outstanding achievements for the democratic changes in the country and the strengthening of Poland’s position in the world.”
+In 2002, he was awarded the Order of the White Eagle by the President of the Republic of Poland, Aleksander Kwaśniewski, in recognition of his “distinguished services to the Republic of Poland and, in particular, outstanding achievements for the democratic transition of the country and the strengthening of Poland’s position in the world.”

-On 28 January 2002, he was the honorary speaker before the combined chambers of the Bundestag and Bundesrat on the occasion of the German Day of Remembrance for the Victims of National Socialism.
+On 28 January 2002, he was the honorary speaker in the German Parliament before the combined chambers of the Bundestag and Bundesrat on the occasion of the German Day of Remembrance for the Victims of National Socialism.
 In his speech, he returned to his wartime experiences in the Warsaw Ghetto.

-In the elections to the European Parliament on 13 June 2004, he was elected from the list of the Freedom Union (Unia Wolnosci), winning the largest number of votes in the Warsaw constituency – over 114,000 – which was the second result in the country.
+In the elections to the European Parliament on 13 June 2004, he was elected MEP from the list of the Freedom Union (Unia Wolności), winning the largest number of votes in the Warsaw constituency – over 114,000 – a second highest figure across the country.
 In the European Parliament, he was a member of the parliamentary group of the Alliance of Liberals and Democrats for Europe (ALDE).
 He was an ALDE candidate for the presidency of the European Parliament on 20 July 2004 – in the ballot he received 208 votes, losing to Joseph Borrell.

-In 2006, he was one of the signatories of an open letter by former Polish foreign ministers criticising President Lech Kaczyński for cancelling the Weimar Triangle summit after an article in a German daily critical of him.
-On the anniversary of the August Agreements in 2007, together with Lech Wałęsa and Tadeusz Mazowiecki, they published the Gdansk Declaration, in which they criticised the take-over of the independent state institutions and their transformation into instruments in the hands of the government then led by Jarosław Kaczyński.
+In 2006, he was one of the signatories of an open letter by former Polish foreign ministers criticising President Lech Kaczyński for cancelling the Weimar Triangle summit after a critical article in a German daily.
+On the anniversary of the August Agreements in 2007, together with Lech Wałęsa and Tadeusz Mazowiecki, he published the Gdańsk Declaration, in which they criticised capturing of the independent state institutions and their transformation into instruments in the hands of the government then led by Jarosław Kaczyński.
 The Declaration called also for allowing young people to have their share in governing the country and for protecting the most vulnerable communities.

-From 2006 until his death, he was head of the Jean Monnet pour l’Europe Foundation in Lausanne.
+From 2006 until his death, he headed Jean Monnet pour l’Europe Foundation in Lausanne.
 From 2005 to 2007, he sat on the Council of the Order of the White Eagle.
-Since 2000, he was an honorary citizen of the City of Wschowa, where he lived after having escaped from the Warsaw ghetto.
+Since 2000, he was an honorary citizen of the City of Wschowa, where he lived between 1945-1947 after having escaped from the Warsaw ghetto.